-In March 2018 Ryanair doubled the cost of its cheapest standard seat reservation from £2 to £4 (though it has since reduced it to £3), and unfortunately there's no sure-fire way of avoiding this – if you want to have a decent shot of sitting together, you'll have to pay.
+Ryanair's cheapest standard seat reservation is £3, and unfortunately there's no sure-fire way of avoiding this – if you want to have a decent shot of sitting together, you'll have to pay.

 If you're travelling with children under 12, it's compulsory for at least one adult in the group to pay for a seat reservation.
 You can then reserve seats for free for up to four children.